Afghan Air Force: Aircraft

 The Afghan Air Force (AAF) deteriorated following the collapse of Najibullah's government in 1992, and it was nearly eliminated by US/Coalition air strikes during Operation Enduring Freedom in late 2001.
 The new NATO-assembled Afghan Air Force gradually increased its aircraft inventory, personnel, and operational capabilities since at least 2007.
 The last addition of aircraft was made in December 2011, which included 12 trainers and 6 helicopters from the United States.

 Inventory before the 2021 Taliban offensive

+Prior to the hostilities, in July 2021 the Afghan Air Force had 131 usable or in-country aircraft including 23 A-29 Super Tucanos, 3 C-130s, 23 Cessna 208s, 10 AC-208s, 12 Mil Mi-17s, 28 UH-60 Blackhawks, and 42 MD 530 helicopters.
+In July 2020, the Special Mission Wing (SMW), a separate subordinate formation of the Afghan National Army that conducted special operations aviation missions, had four Mi-17 squadrons and one Pilatus PC-12 squadron.
+The number of SMW aircraft was classified, however, it has been reported that the number of PC-12s was 18 with 61% of them operational.

-Multiple helicopters including UH-60 Black Hawk and Mil Mi-17 were destroyed during 2021 Taliban offensive.
-Multiple helicopters including Mil Mi-24, MD 530F Cayuse Warrior, UH-60 Black Hawk and Mil Mi-17 were also captured by the Taliban.
+During the Taliban offensive of 2021 several helicopters including UH-60 Black Hawks and Mil Mi-17s were destroyed, while other helicopters including Mil Mi-24, MD 530F Cayuse Warrior, UH-60 Black Hawk and Mil Mi-17 were also captured by the Taliban.

-During the Fall of Kabul, at least 22 military planes and 24 helicopters carrying 585 Afghans fled to Uzbekistan.
+Throughout the Fall of Kabul, at least 22 fixed wing and 24 helicopters carrying 585 Afghans fled to Uzbekistan.
 One Afghan Embraer EMB 314 Super Tucano crashed after crossing the border, Uzbek authorities issued conflicting reports on the cause.
-Two Afghan military planes carrying over 100 soldiers also landed on the Tajik city of Bokhtar.
+Two Afghan military planes carrying over 100 soldiers also landed in the Tajik city of Bokhtar.

 Initial estimates of AAF aircraft captured by the Taliban, according to photographic/video evidence, included 13 aircraft, 38 helicopters, seven Boeing Insitu ScanEagle UAVs, and 73 additional aircraft reportedly disabled by U.S. forces before they departed.